Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 ○ Each of these SVG images does not have an alternate description.

-○ accessiBe does not detect these SVG images, and therefore does not provide an alternate
+○ accessiBe does not detect these SVG images, and therefore does not provide an alternate description. accessiBe explicitly states that it does not support SVG

 (https://accessibe.com/terms-of-service) and, as a result, cannot bring into compliance any

-site which makes use of SVG.
+site that makes use of SVG.

 Figure 4: Example from Belkin Student Discount https://www.belkin.com/us/studentdiscount/